 People’s University attendees who were involved in this international study spoke to certain strengths and weaknesses of the European Union’s poverty indicators.
 In many countries people have begun to recognize that poverty has many factors or is “multidimensional”.
 In fact, the European Union’s principal indicator reflects this recognition.
 It is based on revenue, material deprivation, and participation in the work force.
 But this multidimensionality is incomplete, stated ATD representatives.
 It lacks indicators for relationships between people and the systemic nature of poverty.
 Such indicators would imply addressing the political, economic, and social factors that make it almost impossible to escape poverty.
 Representatives from Eurostat and the European Commission took part in this conversation, opening new opportunities to explore these topics.

 During the plenary session members of parliament* listened to results from workshops involving people who live with poverty every day.

-Nonetheless, delegates from different countries were proud to be at the European Parliament expressing their views.
-The experience encouraged them to continue speaking out so that other people begin to respect them and consider them important partners to engage with.
+The delegates from different countries were proud to be at the European Parliament expressing their views.
+The experience encouraged them to continue speaking out so that other people begin to respect them and consider them important partners.
 In the end, the ATD delegates continue to believe that it is essential for people to recognize the rights and dignity of every human being.

-* European deputies present either during the morning workshops or the plenary meeting: Silvia Costa, Jean Lambert, Tilly Metz, Christophe Hansen, Julie Ward, Charles Goerens, Tom Vandenkendelaere, Lynn Boyle, Jean Arthuis, Philippe Lamberts, Marie-Pierre Vieu
+* European deputies present either during the morning workshops or the plenary meeting: Silvia Costa, Jean Lambert, Tilly Metz, Christophe Hansen, Julie Ward, Charles Goerens, Tom Vandenkendelaere, Lynn Boylan, Jean Arthuis, Philippe Lamberts, Marie-Pierre Vieu, and Mady Delvaux.

 The European Fourth World People’s University is organized in partnership with: